 Just because the number of summer days are decreasing, that doesn’t mean your risk of skin cancer is.
-If you do mistakenly let your sun protection routine fall short, be sure to replenish and repair your sunburned skin.
+It’s important be proactive when protecting yourself from the sun’s harmful rays, but what do you do if you mistakenly let your sun protection routine fall short?
+Follow these tips to help replenish and repair your sunburned skin.

 The first thing you should do after hours in the sun is find a way to cool off your body.
 Try going indoors, sitting in the shade, taking a cool shower or simply placing a cool washcloth on quick-cooling spots such as your forehead, feet or back of your neck.
 If you’ve been sunburned, you can apply the cool washcloth directly to the affected area or apply a layer of aloe vera gel for relief.